 Students in the BSEd program receive professional training as educators in addition to their history coursework.
 The BA program also requires one course in the theory and practice of history and a capstone seminar in comparative history during the senior year.
 Every student who enters Shippensburg University must take HIS105: Historical Foundations of Global Cultures and HIS106: Thinking Historically in a Global Age.
 Students who are receiving Grade 4-8 certification may choose a concentration in Social Studies, which includes history.

-Non-majors may take as many history courses as time, program requirements and seats allow.
+Non-majors may take as many history courses as time, program requirements, and space allow.
 There is a history minor available for interested students.
 Advanced history courses are especially appropriate for those majoring in social science fields.
+Small class sizes allow students to build lasting relationships with faculty and peers, creating a strong sense of community at Ship.

 Students interested in working for museums, historical societies, or archives often need a history major as a first step toward their careers.
-The department’s bachelor of arts with a public history concentration introduces students to the specialized methods used by history professionals.
-History internships allow these students to explore historical careers and to gain valuable work experience while earning credit towards their degrees.
+Public history coursework can introduce students to the major fields and methods of public history.
+History internships allow students to explore historical careers and to gain valuable work experience while earning credit towards their degrees.
 This combination of training and on-the-job experience provides a solid foundation for students who wish to pursue the advanced degree often required for employment in these fields.

 For those who qualify, there is an active chapter of Phi Alpha Theta, the national history honorary society.
 This organization, dedicated to history, provides special opportunities for the department’s outstanding students, such as participation in regional and national professional conferences.
 We also have an active History Club, open to any student who loves history, which organizes a variety of co-curricular activities and historical field trips for the department’s students and faculty.

 Students are able to design a personalized internship experience that will meet their educational needs and professional interests.
+Internships allow students to apply skills learned in the classroom and prepare them for careers after graduation with their bachelor’s degree in history.
 For-credit internships may be conducted with any of the region's numerous historical organizations or at any appropriate historical site in the United States.
 An internship can be highly rewarding, offering real world experience in the realm of history, as well as allowing students to showcase their talents, develop new skills, and create long lasting professional relationships.